Medically reviewed by Kristin Hall, FNP

 Not only that, but this is also the same set of years when women begin losing bone and muscle mass, which can lead to osteoporosis.
 Finding a strength training and cardio routine to maintain a healthy weight and bone density is key.

-For women at high risk for breast cancer, their thirties is time that they may want to consider introducing chemoprophylaxis medications to their health routines.
-These medications reduce the risk of invasive estrogen-receptor-positive breast cancer by nearly 50 percent in women ages 35 and up.
+For women at high risk for breast cancer, their thirties is a time that they may want to consider introducing chemoprophylaxis medications to their health routines.
+These medications reduce the risk of invasive estrogen-receptor-positive breast cancer by nearly 50 percent in high-risk menopausal women.
 As there are certain criteria and considerations involved in introducing your body to these medications, make sure to discuss your options with your doctor so you can make a plan together.

 Love it or hate it, this is the decade of the mammogram (for most women — some with a higher chance of breast cancer may need to get them earlier).